Mumbai: Night markets are known for illegal activities, says Shiv Sena

-As part of the ongoing tussle between the ruling allies, the Shiv Sena has written this in a letter to the BMC’s Town Vending Committee in a bid to scuttle the BJP’s plan of having night markets, on the lines of those in Singapore and Bangkok, in the city
+As part of the ongoing tussle between the ruling allies, the Shiv Sena has written this in a letter to the BMC’s Town Vending Committee in a bid to scuttle the BJP’s plan of having night markets

 In yet another instance of the allies being at loggerheads, the Shiv Sena has opposed the BJP’s plan of having night markets in the city, on the lines of those in Singapore in Bangkok, claiming that “night markets are known for selling illegal or smuggled products”.

 A night market in Taipei, Taiwan.
 Besides catering to locals, such markets are a big draw for tourists.
 Pic/Thinkstock

 This claim was part of a letter written by Sena corporator Avkash Jadhav to the Town Vending Committee, which is set to give an opinion to the BMC on the night market proposal mooted by BJP corporator and MLA Ameet Satam, before it is taken up for voting in the House this week.

 BJP vs Shiv Sena: A contest of protests in Mumbai

 Asking the Committee to take serious note of the issues mentioned in the letter, Jadhav had said that the BMC is ill-equipped to handle the burden of new vendors coming into the market, especially at night.
 “A night market is a place were illegal things happen and smuggled products are sold.

 How are we going to tackle that?
 Also, what precaution is being taken to ensure that the night markets one in each ward as the proposal suggests are not going to be a nuisance?
 The BMC is unable to handle the hawker menace in the day time as it is, how will it handle this during the night?”
 Jadhav told mid-day.